wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 - `getOperations(listener: IGetOperationListener?)` - Retrieves pending operations from the server.
     - `listener` - Called when operation finishes.
 - `isPollingOperations()` - If the app is periodically polling for the operations from the server.
-- `startPollingOperations(pollingInterval: Long)` - Starts periodic operation polling.
+- `startPollingOperations(pollingInterval: Long, delayStart: Boolean)` - Starts periodic operation polling.
     - `pollingInterval` - How often should operations be refreshed.
+    - `delayStart` - When true, polling starts after the first `pollingInterval` time passes.
 - `stopPollingOperations()` - Stops periodic operation polling.
 - `authorizeOperation(operation: IOperation, authentication: PowerAuthAuthentication, listener: IAcceptOperationListener)` - Authorize provided operation.
     - `operation` - An operation to approve, retrieved from `getOperations` call or [created locally](#creating-a-custom-operation).